416 State House

 Lloyd Mark Bailey was raised on the family farm in Decatur County.
 He was educated in Indiana, earning a B.A. from the University of Indianapolis (1978); a J.D. from Indiana University McKinney School of Law (1982); and an M.B.A. from Indiana Wesleyan University (1999).
 He also completed the graduate program for Indiana Judges.
 Judge Bailey was appointed to the Indiana Court of Appeals by Governor Frank O’Bannon in 1998, after having served as judge of the Decatur County and Decatur Superior Courts.

 During his legal career, Judge Bailey has served public interest and professional organizations in various capacities.
 He was the first Chairperson of the Indiana Pro Bono Commission, having been awarded the Indiana Bar Foundation’s Pro Bono Publico Award and the 2002 Randall Shepard Award for his pro bono contributions.
 His writings include: “A New Generation for Pro Bono,” “Pro Bono Participation Preserves Justice,” and “An Invitation to Become Part of the Solution,” all published in the Indiana Lawyer.
 Judge Bailey also chaired the Local Coordinating Council of the Governor’s Task Force for a Drug-Free Indiana and the Judicial Conference Alternative Dispute Resolution Committee.
 Additionally, he has served on the Judicial Education Committee of the Judicial Conference of Indiana.

-Judge Bailey was retained on the Court of Appeals in 2000 and 2010.
-His wife is a professor; the couple has two post college-age children.
+Judge Bailey is currently the presiding judge of the first district Court of Appeals of Indiana.
+He was retained on the Court of Appeals in 2000 and 2010.
+His wife is a professor; the couple has two adult children.